- 1 The Top Eye Glass Stores Compared

 Warby Parker carries only frames under their own brand, and understandably they can’t compete on raw volume for different kinds of frames.
 What they do have however is pretty impressive.
 They design their frames in-house with some top professionals and they look really nice on the product page.

 The photos are fantastic and the design of the product page is clean, modern, and written with a literary and creative flair unmatched by any other site.
-Still, for those not buying into the Warby brand and simply looking for the best frame for their face and their budget from a brand-agnostic perspective, Warby falls short of other sites.
+Still, for those not buying into the Warby brand and simply looking for the best frame for their face shape and their budget from a brand-agnostic perspective, Warby falls short of other sites.

 One area in particular where Warby stood out during my search was customer service.
 I had a question before I purchased and gave them a call.
 On only the second ring a lovely woman named Natalie, a native English speaker, picked up and welcomed me, almost as if I was calling my best friend.